Skip to main content

 How you’ll be kept updated

-• Email updates as your request progresses, especially if:
+• Email updates

-• The Health Score is ready
+• Your Health Score is ready to view

 FAQs